iegorch86/HomeLabOS/README.md

 If you've encountered one, no further explanation is necessary.

-No geese were annoyed during the build process.
+No geese were annoyed during the build process
 ...that we know of.